Skip to main content

 11.5 m additional increase in 6MWD (P=0.0217)2

-For patients previously stable on TYVASO, TYVASO DPI demonstrated a significant improvement in 6MWD at week 3 compared with TYVASO treatment at baseline.
-Interim results of the OEP suggest that this improvement was sustained over 51 weeks.2
+For patients previously stable on TYVASO, TYVASO DPI demonstrated a significant improvement in 6MWD at week 3 compared with TYVASO treatment at baseline.2

 98%